grafana/loki/docs/clients/promtail/pipelines.md

 Finally any custom format can be supplied, and will be passed directly in as the layout parameter in `time.Parse()`.
-If the custom format has no year component specified (ie. syslog's default logs), promtail will assume the current year should be used, correctly handling the edge cases around new year's eve.
+If the custom format has no year component specified (i.e., syslog's default logs), Promtail will assume the current year should be used, correctly handling the edge cases around new year's eve.

-The syntax used by the custom format defines the reference date and time using specific values for each component of the timestamp (ie. `Mon Jan 2 15:04:05 -0700 MST 2006`).
+The syntax used by the custom format defines the reference date and time using specific values for each component of the timestamp (i.e., `Mon Jan 2 15:04:05 -0700 MST 2006`).
 The following table shows supported reference values which should be used in the custom format.